AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Excellent Rates

-With average rates as low as $1,020 annually for full coverage, USAA is the second-cheapest car insurance company in Washington.
+With average rates as low as $1,107 annually for full coverage, USAA is one of the cheapest car insurance companies in Washington.
 It insures 8 percent of all drivers in Washington, making it one of the largest and most affordable in the state.

-With 64,000 active duty military members, Washington ranked seventh for active duty military in the country.
-It’s also home to one of the largest veteran populations, with nearly 500,000 veterans residing in the Evergreen State.5
+Washington has nearly 50,000 active duty military members, including about 30,000 National Guard and reserve members.
+It’s also home to one of the largest veteran populations, with nearly 500,000 veterans residing in the Evergreen State.4

 Highest Customer Service in the Northwest

 J.D.
-Power gave USAA an 875 for overall customer satisfaction in the Northwest, which is 31 points higher than the second best (The Hartford) and 65 points higher than the regional average.
+Power gave USAA a 729 for overall customer satisfaction in the Northwest, which is 81 points higher than the second best (State Farm) and 100 points higher than the regional average.
+While USAA technically doesn’t qualify to rank due to its limited availability, this still indicates customers are highly satisfied with the service they receive.

 USAA Membership Perks